Axlfc/get-winget/README.md

 Windows shell &amp; powershell script to install version v1.0.11692 of winget, Window's default package manager, directly from the Windows shell itself.

 ### Install procedure:
-You may need to run the consoles with administrative privileges.
+You may need to run the cmd or Powershell: with administrative privileges.
+MINGW and MSYS2 might be run as administrator also.

 - Knowing actual Windows Execution Policy: